Home > For Parents & Families > Navigating Transitions With Your Child > Transition to Adulthood > Health Insurance/Financial Aids

 - Does the policy cover the type of medicines you need?

-- Does the plan cover assistive technology?
+- Does the plan cover assistive technology and durable medical equipment?

 Making Your Policy Work For Your Special Needs